 Apply the decorative elastic on top of both layers covering the edge.
 Do not stretch the elastic unless you are very thin with large breasts.
 In that case, you need to stretch slightly so the cup can wrap around the breast.

 Sew the sides at 1/4″.

-Step Three: Joining The Cups To The B
+Step Three: Joining The Cups To The Body

-You will overlap the cups, check the patterns to match the middle of the cups with the marking in your pattern.
+You will overlap the cups.
+Check the pattern and match the middle of the cups with the marking in your pattern.

 Pin the cups to the body aligning the sides of the cups to the sides of the body and sew at 1/4″.

 The easy way would be to buy an already made bra strap, companies such as Prim, Birch, Dritz, and Clover carry them in many elastic width.

 But for those who rather make your own.
 I explain this step in the bralette video on our Youtube channel.